 |Available languages :|

-Council Regulation (EC) No 2012/2002 of 11 November 2002 establishing the EU Solidarity Fund (hereinafter "the Regulation"), provides that a report on the activity of the Fund in the previous year shall be presented to the European Parliament and to the Council.
-The present report presents the activities of the EU Solidarity Fund (hereinafter “EUSF” or “the Fund”) during the year 2015: the treatment of new applications and the assessment of implementation reports with a view to preparing these for closure.
-Following the amendment of the EUSF Regulation1, applications submitted to the Commission after June 2014 were assessed according to new criteria as laid down in the Regulation following its amendment in 2014.
+Council Regulation (EC) No 2012/2002 of 11 November 2002 establishing the EU Solidarity Fund (‘the Regulation’) provides in its Article 12 that a report on the activity of the Fund in the previous year shall be presented to the European Parliament and to the Council.
+The present report describes the activities of the EU Solidarity Fund (‘the Solidarity Fund’) during the year 2016.
+The report summarises the applications received and the cases closed in 2016.
+Applications submitted to the Commission in 2016 were assessed according to the revised criteria laid down in the Regulation following its amendment in 2014.

-Annex I presents the “major disaster” thresholds for mobilising the Fund applicable in 2015 and annex II presents an "overview of the applications" mobilised in the course of the year including the relevant financial information.
+Annex I presents the ‘major disaster’ thresholds applicable in 2016 for mobilising the Solidarity Fund.
+Annex II presents an overview of the applications received in 2016 including the relevant financial information.

 |More information :|